mjclemente/mjclemente.github.io/_posts/2016-09-01-validating-email-with-mailgun-coldfusion.markdown

 [^3]: [RCF 2822, section 3.2.4](https://tools.ietf.org/html/rfc2822#section-3.2.4)
 [^4]: For more on this, see [Ben Nadel's post](http://www.bennadel.com/blog/2593-isvalid-accepts-emails-with-leading-and-trailing-whitespace-in-coldfusion.htm) and then try to understand how [this bug](https://bugbase.adobe.com/index.cfm?event=bug&id=3725691) was closed as "NotABug".
 [^5]: Dominic Watson has an older, but more fully fleshed out Mailgun API wrapper: <https://github.com/DominicWatson/cfmailgun>.
 It was set up for version 2 of their API, though I think most of the methods should still work with v3.
 However, it does not contain the validation methods.
+[^6]: Update (9/2/2016): For those not comfortable relying on a third-party - in the comments, [@JamoCA](https://github.com/JamoCA) mentioned an [alternative approach](/2016/09/01/validating-email-with-mailgun-coldfusion.html#comment-2873168061).
+Check it out - it's certainly better than `isValid()` and has most of the benefits of using Mailgun.